 The above technologies are just the tip of the iceberg when it comes to web development.
 Back in the day everything was simpler, but not necessarily better.
 The tools we now have at our fingertips make the development process faster and easier.
 Developers do not have to waste time reinventing the wheel, and can instead focus on implementing new features for the application.
 Choosing these tools should always come from good understanding of the project and clients’ needs.

-Here at Chop-Chop we put effort in ensuring that the right technologies are used for each project.
+Here at Chop-Chop we make sure to use the right technologies for each project.
 We believe that this is key to providing well-optimized, quality products.
-Thanks to our experience we are able to advise on technologies which will best serve us during the development process, but also meet the clients’ expectations.
 If you would like to see first hand how we do this, do not hesitate to drop us a line.